 Successfully executing the complete grant cycle entails hard work.
 But the steps you take realizing grant-worthy projects could make lasting impacts on you and your communities.

-And because funders are flush with resources and eager to partner with innovative artists and arts organizations, there has never been a more opportune time to generate, fund, and carry out meaningful arts projects.
+And because funders have ample resources and are eager to partner with innovative artists and arts organizations, there has never been a more opportune time to generate, fund, and carry out meaningful arts projects.

 Related posts